w8tcha/StackTraceBeautify/README.md

-A simple and Libary for highlighting .NET stack traces.
+A simple Library for highlighting .NET stack traces.
 It converts a Stack Trace (String) in to an html highlighted (beautified) String

 #### Stacktrace - Language support
 * English